Sleeper (band): Post-split (1999–2016)

 After Sleeper split, Wener and Maclure recorded material for a new project, aimed at a more mainstream market and featuring a guest appearance by George Michael.
 However, the project was not completed at the time, and Wener went on to have a career as a novelist.
 Her fourth book for Hodder & Stoughton was published in 2008.
 Wener also features prominently as an interviewee in John Dower's feature film documentary on Britpop, Live Forever (2003).

 Stewart moved to Los Angeles, California, where he played with West Coast band UFO Bro and contributed as a session guitarist to k.d. lang's album Invincible Summer (2000) and Melanie C's album Reason.
 After returning to the UK he became Course Leader of the BA (Hons) Music Business and a lecturer in popular culture and music history at the British and Irish Modern Music Institute in Brighton, where his former students include The Kooks, James Bay, Black Honey, The Xcerts, Kate Walsh and Luke Sital-Singh, as well as members of As It Is and Miss Vincent, amongst others.
 Stewart also wrote a monthly column for Guitarist magazine from 2002 to 2010, and gained a PhD in Music from the University of Southampton in 2018.
 In 2019 he joined The Wedding Present as guitarist during their thirtieth anniversary Bizarro UK and EU tour.

-Osman subsequently went on to become a session player with Parlophone records band Dubstar and later became an artist manager, with bands including Infectious Music outfit My Vitriol, Hell Is For Heroes (band) on EMI and Atlantic Records band The Glitterati, and helped writer-producer Justin Parker sign to Sony Music publishing.
+Osman subsequently went on to become a session player with Parlophone records band Dubstar and later became an artist manager, with bands including Infectious Music outfit My Vitriol, Hell Is For Heroes on EMI and Atlantic Records band The Glitterati, and helped writer-producer Justin Parker sign to Sony Music publishing.
 Maclure later ran a "Punk Rock Karaoke" enterprise with DJ Steve Lamacq.

 A greatest hits compilation, with a tracklisting selected by and artwork designed by the band themselves, was released on Sony/BMG in 2007.
 Their first two albums were reissued as deluxe versions on 29 November 2010, with second discs of B-sides and live tracks.

 By 2014, Wener and MacLure had formed another band, Huge Advance, although they only played in and around their residential suburb of Crouch End.